 I have studied a variety of bellydance styles which helped foster an appreciation and respect for the many faces of bellydance whether they follow the tribal, cabaret or folkloric path.
 In addition, I became an American Tribal Style® Bellydance Certified Teacher.

-Now as the Director of New Moon Tribal Bellydance I have the privilege of being the first point of contact for students entering our bellydance world.
+Now as the Director of New Moon School of Bellydance I have the privilege of being the first point of contact for students entering our bellydance world.
 I offer Level 1 through 3 American Tribal Style® classes and Vintage bellydance classes in Prescott, Arizona at Elks Performing Arts Center.

 What I want for my students…